dsebastien/modernWebDevBuild/README.md

 ## Features
 * watch source files & assets while serving your application and automatically:
   * transpile TypeScript > ES2015 > ES5 w/ sourcemaps
+    * the reasoning behind this chain is that (at the moment), Babel is better than TypeScript for ES5 generation (e.g., it supports async/await)
   * transpile SASS > CSS w/ sourcemaps
   * check JavaScript/TypeScript code quality and report on the console (without breaking the build)
   * check JavaScript/TypeScript code style and report on the console (without breaking the build)